 Stagger your mailing

 One critical step when sending from a new IP address is to slowly introduce mailing traffic to receivers.
 If your list is more than 100 subscribers but less than 10,000, spread out the mailing over the course of a few days.
-If the list is larger than 10,000 recipients, send over the course of a week or more (Communications Professional's "distributed" option allows easy control of these functions).
+If the list is larger than 10,000 recipients, send over the course of a week or more (Thrive Marketing Professional's "distributed" option allows easy control of these functions).

 Once you've established your reputation, continue to send at a regular, consistent volume.
 If there is a spike or dip in volume, this may also act as a spam trigger.
 Remember, receivers like predictable sending patterns.

 The following actions can help establish a good reputation:

 - Authenticate your sending domain(s) through Thrive Marketing Professional before sending your first mailing (make sure your SPF and DKIM records are in place).

 - Create a target group that contains your most recent engaged subscribers (those who have been sent an email within the past three months and have had open/click activity).

 - Ensure your list only contains subscribers who have opted in to receive the mailing (if necessary, remove opt-outs and unsubscribers).